-As mentioned above, the introduction of new micro-mobility have brought into the city also raised a debate over who has ownership and the right to use the street.
+As mentioned above, the introduction of new micro-mobility into the city also raised a debate over who has ownership and the right to use the street.
 In August 2019, in response to measures to increase micro-mobility and active travel, and reduce the use of private vehicles, the Portugal Car Club (ACP) launched a campaign to make it mandatory for cyclists and shared-scooter users to wear a helmet.
 This campaign captured a lot of media attention and was supported by both the national Road Safety Agency and the municipal police.
 However, it was opposed by the cyclists' associations, who countered that the helmet issue is merely a distraction.
 They argued that there are not sufficient data to show that wearing helmets could reduce the number of accidents or the users' safety.
 Cyclists' associations and the shared-mobility operators were supported by local authorities, so wearing a helmet is not mandatory for cyclists and shared mobility users.
 Nonetheless, this example of opposing views and counter-claims illustrates how stakeholders often seek to form coalitions in support of, or against, particular modes or travel activities.
 Moreover, the campaign shows how the car culture in Lisbon is still an obstacle when it comes to implementing the municipality's goals.
+Over the recent period, double parking was identified as an additional example of the wide spread of the car culture among local residents and their preference for car use even in the absence of parking places.

-"So, the last 15 years the majority of Lisbon citizens - and not only Lisbon as a city but also Lisbon as district - they are used to go around with their car, anyplace, some also trying to go to the bathroom with their car...
-To do 500 meters, 5 km or 20 km, the car is always the solution even to place where you know it is going to be very difficult to park.
+"So, the last 15 years the majority of Lisbon citizens - and not only Lisbon as a city but also Lisbon as district - they are used to go around with their car, anyplace, some also trying to go to the bathroom with their car...To do 500 meters, 5 km or 20 km, the car is always the solution even to place where you know it is going to be very difficult to park.
 Lisbon have developed in the last 20-25 years a lot of barriers for parking because it was a mess."
 (Interviewee 4)